This information will help you care for yourself after your breast implant surgery.

 - You will have a gauze bandage covering your incision (surgical cut).
 This bandage will be held in place by your bra or clear tape.

-- You may have a plastic drain in place when you leave the hospital.
-This is inserted in your chest and will drain the fluid from your surgery.
+- You may have a Jackson-Pratt® drain (JP drain) in place when you leave the hospital.
+This is a plastic drain that’s inserted in your chest to drain the fluid from your surgery.
 The drain is usually removed 1 to 2 weeks after your surgery.
-Your nurse will teach you how to care for it.
+Your nurse will teach you how to care for it before you go home.

 - If you will be traveling by car, place a small pillow or towel between the seat belt and your reconstructed breast.
 The skin over your reconstructed breast is often thin and can easily be scraped which can lead to infection.

-- If you have a bandage that is held in place by your bra, remove it and replace it with new one at least once a day.
+- If you have a bandage that is held in place by your bra, remove it and replace it with new one at least once a day until your follow- up appointment.
+At your follow-up appointment, your doctor or nurse will tell if you can stop.

-- If you have a bandage that is held in place by a clear plastic dressing, do not change it.
+- If you have a bandage that is held in place by a clear plastic dressing, don’t change it.
 Your doctor or nurse will change it at your appointment.

-- To create a natural fold under your breast, your doctor placed stitches under your skin which you will not see.
-These stitches will dissolve on their own and do not need to be removed.
-These stitches may cause you to feel a pinching or pulling sensation, and can be painful.
-If you have any pain, take the pain medications that you were given when you were discharged from the hospital.
+- To create a natural fold under your breast, your doctor placed sutures (stitches) under your skin which you will not see.
+They will dissolve on their own and don’t need to be removed.
+These sutures may cause you to feel a pinching or pulling sensation, and can be painful.
+If you have any pain, take your pain medication.

 For the first 48 hours after your surgery: